 Stroke Rehab and Recovery

-Stroke, otherwise known as a cerebral vascular accident (CVA), is a serious killer and cause of disability.
 The effects of stroke can be frightening and may include weakness, confusion, vision problems, speech difficulties, trouble walking, loss of balance, incoordination, and impaired communication to name a few.
 Disability from stroke negatively impacts the lives of patients and caregivers, and survivors are often left with many unanswered questions.
-Comprehensive and easily accessible information is crucial to stroke rehabilitation and to navigate the stroke recovery journey.

 Empowering Stroke Survivors & Caregivers